 Folding shovels are wonderful pieces of kit for surviving in the field.
-There are reasons why militaries have issued shovels to troops for literally thousands of years, going back to the Romans.
+There are reasons militaries have issued shovels to troops for thousands of years, returning to the Romans.
 Workable folding shovels – or entrenching tools – have been available since around WWI.

-For outdoor survival, a packable, light-but strong-shovel is incredibly versatile.
-If you’re in deep snow, such a tool can help you dig a snow cave, or snow shelter around the base of an evergreen tree.
-In a hot dry environment, it can help you dig a depression to get out of the sun and wind, maybe even find water beneath a dry streambed.
+A packable, lightweight, and strong shovel is incredibly versatile for outdoor survival.
+If you’re in deep snow, such a tool can help you dig a snow cave or snow shelter around the base of an evergreen tree.
+In a hot, dry environment, a shovel can help you dig a depression to get out of the sun and wind, maybe even find water beneath a dry streambed.

 A good friend of mine who’s an Eagle Scout likes to say, “If you’ve got a shovel, you’ve got civilization.”

 Be sure to get a good, high-quality shovel.
 Another friend of mine once bought a cheap one from an online retailer.
 The very first time we took it into the field, and tried to dig worms for fish bait underneath an old cow patty, that cheap shovel folded up like a foil gum wrapper.
 Good thing we weren’t in a real emergency situation with that piece of junk.